 Dare County middle school students will be learning about local dolphin social behavior this spring!
 Students will use algebra to calculate association patterns for real data collected by the OBXCDR on local bottlenose dolphins in Roanoke Sound!
 This was made possible thanks to a grant that was recently awarded by the Dare Education Foundation to the Outer Banks Center for Dolphin Research, NC Aquarium, and Jennette’s Pier .

-The 8th Annual Outer Banks Shrimp Cookoff will be held on Sunday November 5th from 12-3 pm at Ocean Boulevard in Kitty Hawk, NC!
+The 9th Annual Outer Banks Shrimp Cookoff will be held on Sunday November 4th 2018 from 12-3 pm at Ocean Boulevard in Kitty Hawk, NC!
 All proceeds benefit the Outer Banks Center for Dolphin Research.
+This year’s event will be sponsored by the Outer Banks Veterinary Hospital, Nags Head Dolphin Watch, Joe Lamb Jr. & Associates, Access Design, and Maxx Radio!
 For updates on the event, click here!